 Once the customer lands in „Active customers” column at the end it means the sale is done.
 The Due date on a card is set to the date when the license expires.
 We have Mandril integration set up in this column that sends us an email a month before the license expires.
 It lets us know that a contact has to be made with the client to see whether they want to continue their license and gather the feedback.

 Our active customers are split into two separate columns to maintain active connection with the customers.
-Client cards in „In contact” column indicates that there is an active ongoing support regarding their On-Site installation or that a feedback has been gathered.
+Client cards in „In contact” column indicates that there is an active ongoing support regarding their software installation or that a feedback has been gathered.

 Onto the card template design now.
 We have set up our cards with custom fields to manage the license details easier.

 An easy access to these details allows us to issue the invoices faster and store all deal information in one place.
 Comments section is used to drop feedback, notify about the changes, communications and really anything that is connected to the license.
 History tab allows us to check how long it took for each step to be finished.
 There is not much room to improve the performance on the sales board as the Lead & Cycle Time solely depends on the customer and additional steps that need to be taken in order to finalize the sale.